Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 ## Predicted hardness data in 7D plot (Delaunay triangulation)
 ![](/Predicted_animated.gif)

 The advantage of Delaunay triangulation is that n dimensions mixtures are "as easy" to plot as 3D ones.
 Hypertetraedrons are just a bit trickier to grasp than tetraedrons for human brain.
+So the result is the following: in the Al-Co-Cr-Fe-Ni-Ti-Mo, the harder (Vickers hardness) alloys are close to the molybdenum vertex without any particular coktail effect...

 ## Warning
 These codes were made for fun and for training myself to study ANOVA resulting from NN fitting compared to DOE for example (NN _per se_ are not interesting me that much due to their primitive aspect).
 I decline any responsibility in the event of a nuclear power plant melt-down following the misuse of these codes.